 Yes.
 While many students prefer to work in Ottawa, some are willing to relocate for the right position.
 We are fully equipped to conduct interviews via telephone or Skype.

 How long are interviews?

-Interviews are typically 30 minutes, but can range from 20 to 45 minutes.
+Interviews are typically 30 minutes.

 How many interviewers can we bring?

 As most of our interview rooms are not very large, we ask that you limit the number of interviewers to two.

 To avoid double-booking, we must ensure that all interviews are in our system.
 Employers are also prohibited from contacting students before they are matched due to the privacy legislation.

 Do employers receive student feedback after the interview process?

 Currently we do not require students to provide feedback after their interviews.
 If you would like insight on the impression students had of your organization, please contact your CO-OP Program Coordinator.